 Instagram uses different hashtags to categorize its content.
 It’s an excellent way to reach a new online audience.

-As an artist, I would recommend researching the hashtags used by popular artists in your niche, and incorporate them into your own posts.
+As an artist, I would recommend researching the hashtags used by popular artists in your niche, and incorporating them into your own posts.

 Don’t aim too high.
 The most popular hashtags will not work.
 If there are 5,000,000+ people posting with ‘#art’ how will you be found?
 The big boys will dominate.
 Narrow it down and target hashtags with less competition.